 The MA programme consists of the following items (60 European credits (ec) in total):

-six courses, at least one to be taken from each of the following four areas: theoretical philosophy, practical philosophy, history of philosophy and philosophical anthropology.
+six courses, at least one to be taken from each of the following four areas: theoretical philosophy, practical philosophy, history of philosophy and philosophy of man and culture.

-Only students with a Bachelor in Philosophy comparable to that of the BA of Erasmus University Rotterdam are eligible.
+Students with a philosophical background comparable with that of the BA in Philosophy of the Erasmus University Rotterdam are eligible.
 The Examination Board decides on admission.
 Admission is according to the regulations for the admission of non-Dutch students to Dutch universities.
-Deadline for admission is June 1st.
-Further information and application forms are provided by the International Office of the Faculty of Philosophy, room H5-23.
+Further information and application forms are provided by the International Office of the Faculty of Philosophy, room H5-25.

 Academic objectives of the course